Psychology Board of Australia - National psychology exam candidate manual

 All formal exams have rules relating to conduct.
 However, there are some rules that, if breached, would have a significant impact on the candidate’s future capacity to sit an exam or to be or remain registered.

-Failure to comply with any rule or instruction by an exam supervisor will be regarded as a breach of discipline and may lead to exclusion from the exam and the candidate deemed to have failed.
+Specific rules for exams held in a test centre and via online proctoring are outlined in Attachment B and C of this exam manual.
+Failure to comply with any rule or instruction by an exam supervisor or proctor will be regarded as a breach of discipline and may lead to exclusion from the exam and the candidate deemed to have failed.
 More serious breaches of exam rules or security may result in disciplinary or criminal action.

 The Board regards misconduct during an exam as a serious matter.
-Falsifying results, fraudulent or dishonest conduct in connection with an exam has the potential for practitioners who are not qualified or not otherwise competent and safe to practise to be improperly registered.
+Falsifying results, fraudulent or dishonest conduct in connection with an exam could lead to practitioners who are not qualified or not otherwise competent and safe to practise being improperly registered.
 In such cases the Board will consider any complaint and may refer the matter to a responsible tribunal.
 If a tribunal finds a complaint sustained it may make a range of orders, including cancellation of registration and disqualifying a person from applying for registration for a specified period.

 If you miss the exam date

 Candidates that could not sit or complete the exam due to exceptional circumstance beyond their control can apply for special consideration.
-See the ‘Before the exam’ section of this manual for more information.
+See Attachment E of this manual for more information

 Receiving results

-Candidates will receive their exam results by email within four weeks of the close of the exam period.
-Results will state whether the candidate passed or failed.
-No further detail about results will be provided, as the exam is a regulatory exam, not an exam given in an educational context.
+Candidates will receive their exam results by email within four to six weeks of the close of the exam period.
+Candidates do not receive their scaled scores as part of the reporting process, only whether they have passed or failed.
+Because the exam is a regulatory exam, not an exam given in an educational context, candidates will not receive specific information on which exam questions they passed/failed, nor will the exam answers be provided.
 Results will not be given by telephone.

-After the exam has finished, any communication about the exam must be addressed to AHPRA through the National Psychology Exam Coordinator.
+After the exam has finished, any communication about the exam must be addressed to Ahpra through the Ahpra exams team.
 Candidates must not communicate with members of the Psychology Board of Australia or the Board’s committees about the exam.

 Exam failure